-- · correctly and accurately identify hazards - · determine the likelihood of injury or - harm arising - identify any specific legal duty relating to the hazards - remain valid for a period of time - enable decisions to be made about appropriate control measures.
+- correctly and accurately identify hazards - determine the likelihood of injury or harm arising - identify any specific legal duty relating to the hazards - remain valid for a period of time - enable decisions to be made about appropriate control measures.

-Safety representatives and risk assessments
+Health and safety representatives and risk assessments

-The approved code of practice to the Management of health and safety at work regulations makes it clear that the risk assessment process needs to be practical and take into account the views of employees and their representatives who have the practical knowledge to contribute to the risk assessment process.
+A risk assessment process needs to be practical and take into account the views of employees and their representatives who have the practical knowledge to contribute to the risk assessment process.